About me

 Additional information

-In response to your initial enquiry by email or phone, I offer a free introductory 20-minute session online.
-This is an opportunity for you to let me know what brings you to therapy and to find out how I work.
+In response to your initial enquiry, I offer a free introductory 20-minute phone conversation.
+This is an opportunity for you to let me know what brings you to therapy and to find out how I work or any other questions you may have regarding the process.

 Further information